aeharding/sevenhills/src/learn-to-skydive.md

 ## Take your first jump

 It seems like a lot - but don't worry!
 We will walk you through each jump, starting at #1, __at your own pace__.
 If you're interested in becoming a licensed skydiver and are interested in your first solo skydive, check out the first jump page [here](../solo-skydiving-wisconsin).
-You can also call us with any questions at (608) 244 - 5252.
+You can also call us with any questions at <a href="tel:6082445252">(608) 244 - 5252</a>.

 ## Beyond the A-license